Tragic Death Of Bergen County Student-Athlete Staggers Community And Beyond

 Riley's 19-year-old sister, Cassidy, was downstairs with a family friend as the flames quickly spread to a rear hot tub room and a porch covered by a plastic pergola.

-Cassidy and her companion got out as the expanding fire consumed the back of the house just below the upstairs bathroom, where Riley was taking a shower, responders said.
+Cassidy and her companion got out as the expanding fire consumed the back of the house just below the upstairs bathroom, where Riley was taking a shower -- and most likely didn't hear the smoke alarms, responders said.

 Firefighters found Riley in the bathroom.
 They quickly got her outside and began intense CPR.